Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 print(data)

-When saving Python dict data in JSON format, specifying ensure_ascii=False allows you to preserve Japanese text as-is.
-Example: Writing a JSON File
+When saving Python dictionary data in JSON format, specifying ensure_ascii=False allows Japanese characters to be saved as is.

 import json